Speakers

 The causes of pain and their treatment options are explained.
 Phenomena such as "paradoxical pain" (analgesic pain) and "phantom pain" are discussed.
 Dependence on painkillers is discussed.
 General aspects of addiction are presented.
 The physiological processes of pain transmission are discussed.

-Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community, chemistry teacher training centers, young chemist forums, adult education centers - Duration: 75 to 90 min
+Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community, chemistry teacher training centres, young chemists' forums, adult education centres - Duration: 75 to 90 min

-The discovery of nitroglycerin and what became of it [NEW]
+The discovery of nitroglycerin and what came of it [NEW]

 It is presented how Ascania Sobrero discovered nitroglycerin by chance and how Alfred Nobel developed dynamite.
-The importance of dynamite in the construction of roads, tunnels and railways over the past century is explained using examples (Gotthard Tunnel).
-It also describes how the Nobel Foundation's funds are now used as prize money for the highest scientific award - the Nobel Prize.
+The importance of dynamite in the last century in the construction of roads, tunnels and railway lines is explained using examples (Gotthard Tunnel).
+It also describes how the Nobel Foundation's money is used today as prize money for the highest scientific award - the Nobel Prize.
 The use of nitroglycerin and its derivatives in medicine for the treatment of angina pectoris is also discussed.

-Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community, chemistry teacher training centers, young chemist forums, adult education centers - Duration: 45 to 60 min
+Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community, chemistry teacher training centres, young chemists' forums, adult education centres - Duration: 45 to 60 min

 Drugs and addiction